 I try to be who I am and allow my kids to be who they are at the same time.
 My older son—he’s 5—is totally into the basketball-jersey-and-shorts, hat-to-the-side look, like a little homeboy.
 That is my least favorite look, but I took a deep breath and said to myself, Let him be him.
 It’s not about me.
 I also try to broaden his mind.
 He said the other day that pink and purple are girl colors, and I opened his mind by saying, “Colors have no gender.
 Step away from the mainstream!”

 What were your parents like when you were growing up?

 My mom used to spend all her money on Petit Bateau and Cacharel clothes for me.
 All I wanted to do was go see my grandmother in Chicago so I could buy hot-pink shorts with a matching bomber jacket and roller skates with wings on the back and slide around on the seats of her Cadillac.
 My mom was horrified that I disdained Cacharel, but I guess now I understand her.

-Where did you get
+Where did you get this outfit?

 At a Barbara Bui sample sale.
 The shark’s-tooth necklace is by my favorite jewelry designer, Alyssa Norton.